Google Pixel 4 review: Delight and frustration

 Google Pixel 4 review: Camera

-For the fourth Pixel, Google has finally added a second lens: a 16MP 2x telephoto lens to augment the pre-existing 12MP lens carried over from the Pixel 3.
-We're happy to report that not only is Google's camera as strong as ever, the groundbreaking behind-the-scenes software is still working its magic.
+For the Pixel 4, Google has finally added a second lens: a 16MP 2x telephoto lens to augment the pre-existing 12MP lens carried over from the Pixel 3.
+We're happy to report that not only is Google's camera as strong as ever, but the groundbreaking behind-the-scenes software is also still working its magic.
 Not only is Night Sight better and more impressive than ever, but its HDR+ algorithm has also been tuned up to give even better contrast.

 More importantly, the camera app will now show you a more accurate representation of what the results will be after HDR+ has been applied before you take the picture.
 You can also manually change the exposure in the foreground and background, independently of one another.